by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 A core component of New York Sick Leave Laws is the New York State Paid Sick & Safe Leave Law, but this is just one of three different sick leave laws in the state, with the other two being specific for New York City and Westchester County.

-Employers in New York State are required to provide all employees in the state, regardless of employees' occupation, class, etc., with 40 to 56 hours of paid or unpaid leave each year depending on the size and income of their business.
+Employers in New York State are required to provide all employees in the state, regardless of employees' occupation, class, etc., with 40 to 56 hours of paid or unpaid leave each year depending on the size and income of the business.

 Any paid sick leave is compensated at the regular rate of pay for the employee.
 Employers may not take a tip allowance as a credit against minimum wage for leave time.
 Employers also are not required to payout employees for any unused sick time.